schuchert/vagrant_java/README.md

 ./first_time.sh
 ```

+# Still needs work:
+The Java cookbook should be setting the right JDK, but it doesn't
+seem to (probably because I don't know what I'm doing).
+However, if
+you provision a second time it works.
+So the first_time.sh starts
+the vm and then immediately provisions it again.
+While ugly, it makes
+the desktop link to idea work so it's better than that not working.

 # Steps created to start this image:
 * vagrant init box-cutter/ubuntu1404-desktop
 * updated VirtualBox to have it match the destop extensions already installed in the downloaded box